 Conforming loans are conventional loans that meet bank-funding criteria set by Fannie Mae and Freddie Mac.
 Both of these stock-holding companies buy mortgage loans from lending institutions and secure them for resale to the investment community.
 Every year, from October to October, Fannie Mae and Freddie Mac establish limits on what constitutes a conforming loan based on the changes in the median home price.
-Anything that exceeds the lending limit set forth is considered a Jumbo Loan.
+Anything that exceeds the lending limit set forth is considered a Jumbo loan limit.

 Buying back mortgage loans allow these agencies to provide a continuous flow of affordable funding to banks that reinvest their money back into more mortgage loans.
 Fannie Mae and Freddie Mac only buy loans that are conforming, to repackage into the secondary market – effectively decreasing the demand for non-conforming loans.